PowerPoint VBA Password Remover

 Questions & Answers

-A macro file is an PowerPoint VBA Project file containing macros, custom commands and automation code.
-Developers often password-protect macro files to prevent unauthorized viewing or modification of source code, protect intellectual property, or prevent accidental changes to production macros.
+A PowerPoint VBA project is the code stored inside a presentation.
+It contains standard modules, userforms and class modules.
+Developers often password-protect the VBA project to prevent unauthorized viewing or modification of source code, protect intellectual property or prevent accidental changes to production code.

 Yes.
 The tool only removes the password protection.
-Your VBA code, modules, userforms, class modules, references and all PowerPoint automation functionality remain completely intact.
-The macros will work exactly as they did before.
+Your VBA code, modules, userforms, class modules and references stay completely intact along with all PowerPoint automation.
+The code will work exactly as it did before.

 No. The VBA Password Remover works independently without PowerPoint.
 You can remove passwords on any Windows computer.
-However, you will need PowerPoint to load and edit the unlocked macro file afterward.
+However, you will need PowerPoint to open and edit the unlocked presentation afterward.

-All PowerPoint versions that support VBA are compatible, from PowerPoint X3 through PowerPoint 2024.
-This includes Corel Quattro Pro, Corel DESIGNER and the entire PowerPoint Graphics Suite and Technical Suite.
+All PowerPoint versions that support VBA are compatible, from PowerPoint 97 through PowerPoint 2024 and Microsoft 365.
+This includes the PPTM and POTM formats and the older PPT format.

 Yes.
 The tool supports batch processing.
-Add multiple macro files and remove passwords from all of them in a single operation.
-This is useful for CAD managers maintaining libraries of macro files.
+Add multiple PowerPoint presentation files and remove passwords from all of them in a single operation.
+This is useful for training and marketing teams maintaining libraries of macro-enabled presentations.

 Yes.
 The tool automatically creates a backup of the original password-protected macro file before modification.
 You can restore the original version anytime if needed.

-Download the free trial to preview WPD password removal.
+Download the free trial to preview VBA password removal.
 Full version saves unlocked files.

 Windows 11, 10, 8.1, 7 | PowerPoint not required | All versions supported